Medicine Overview of Vysov Tablet

-Frequently asked questions for Vysov 50mg Tablet
+Frequently asked questions about Vysov Tablet

-Frequently asked questions for Vildagliptin
+Frequently asked questions about Vildagliptin

 Vysov is an oral antidiabetic drug which belongs to the group of dipeptidyl peptidase 4 (DPP-4) inhibitors.
 It lowers the blood sugar levels by increasing the release of insulin and decreasing glucagon levels.
 It has a lesser risk of hypoglycemia compared to other drugs and does not cause weight gain.

 Vysov is safe if used at prescribed doses for the prescribed duration as advised by your doctor.
 However, there are some common side effects that you can experience with the dose advised, like a headache, hypoglycaemia (low blood sugar level) when used with insulin or sulphonylurea, upper respiratory tract infection and nasopharyngitis.

 No, Vysov is not known to cause either weight gain or weight loss.
 Weight gain can happen when Vysov is used with other antidiabetic medicines like thiazolidinediones, sulfonylureas or insulin.

 Yes, you can take Vysov with insulin.
 Using them together can lower the insulin dose and decrease the risk of hypoglycemia (low blood sugar levels).